The fifth annual community engagement grant will support two libraries' work in community empowerment.

 Applications will be accepted between December 1, 2023, and February 1, 2024.
 View the full award guidelines and apply online at www.ala.org/LTCEG.

 The Libraries Transform Communities Engagement Grant recognizes, promotes and supports innovative and meaningful community engagement efforts in libraries.
 It will provide two grants of $2,000 for a school, public, academic, tribal or special library to expand its community engagement efforts.

 Libraries are invited to apply by designing and outlining activities for a library-led community engagement project.
 Community engagement is the process of working collaboratively with community members – be they library patrons, residents, faculty, students, or local organizations – to address issues for the betterment of the community.

 Each year, the grant will focus on supporting a community engagement project with a specific theme.
 For the 2023–2024 cycle, libraries are invited to submit applications for a community engagement project that focuses on community empowerment.
 Libraries should work collaboratively with community members and at least one partner organization to develop a project that addresses a local issue and builds upon community assets.

 Project activities to be covered by the grant may include a project that brings people together to discuss the local economy and works to increase resources to support entrepreneurism; a program that collaborates with a local partner to increase civic participation to help strengthen the community; projects that work with formerly incarcerated individuals to create better avenues for reentry; or a project empowering individuals to celebrate and exercise intellectual freedom.

-In May 2019, ALA announced that it had surpassed its original $50,000 fundraising goal to support the creation of the Libraries Transform Communities Engagement Grant, raising a total of $70,000 from 130 individuals.
-The initiative was made possible by a matching grant from former ALA president and longtime generous supporter Nancy Kranich.
+ALA announced the creation of the Libraries Transform Communities Engagement Grant in 2019, an initiative made possible by a matching grant and ongoing support from former ALA president and longtime generous supporter Nancy Kranich.